-You don’t need to splash the cash — a cheap vinyl cutter is a great investment.
+You don’t need to splash the cash to start crafting — a cheap vinyl cutter is a great investment.

 If you’ve just entered the world of craft cutting, chances are you’re feeling a little overwhelmed.
 So many designs!
 So much software!
-And — as if you could forget — so damn many electronic cutting machines.
+And — as if you could forget — so many electronic cutting machines.
 Plus, a bunch of manually operated cutters, too.

 How to choose which one?